pivotal/docs-tap/app-sso/concepts/levels-of-consumption.hbs.md

 In summary, `ClassClaim` is less flexible but when redirect URIs can be templated it is portable across environments.
 Furthermore, it completely decouples the concerns of personas.
-Also, it's only a single resource to manage for _application operators_.
+Additionally, it's only a single resource for _application operators_ to manage.

 ## Summary